The contractor made a mistake

 How much time do you have to file complaint about defects

 Skilled trade services are covered by the Consumer Services Act.
-In the law, there are two different time limits for how much time you have to file complaints about faults, depending on what kind of service is involved.
+In the law, there are 2 different time limits for how much time you have to file complaints about faults, depending on what kind of service is involved.
 For work on real property, you have the right to file complaint on the fault for ten years.
 Work on real property encompasses, among other things:

 building renovations